 Youth hostel services are provided for members of the DJH or member associations of the International Youth Hostel Federation only.
-Foreign visitors without membership can buy the International Guest Card.
+Foreign visitors without membership are required to buy the International Guest Card.

-Sleeping accommodation in youth hostels are in shared bedrooms and usually separated by gender.
+The guests are accommodated in shared bedrooms and usually separated by gender.
 Families can get a family room, if it is available.